If you’ve never been to Europe during the festive season, you don’t know what you’re missing.

 Czech locals take their Christmas markets pretty seriously.
 And why wouldn’t they?
 They have some of the best in Europe!

 The Prague Christmas market is the Czech Republic’s pride and joy.
 It’s the most famous and busiest market, attracting millions of visitors each year.
-Located right in the heart of the city it is the perfect place to immerse in Christmas spirit.
+Located right in the heart of the city, it is the perfect place to immerse in the Christmas spirit, and it is a great place to stay in Prague!

-The purpose-built festive chalets are made from wood and decorated with fairy lights to give a cosy holiday ambience.
-Filled with craft beers, delicious foods, and handcrafted gifts and decorations, you can pick up last-minute gifts, snacks and sample local delicacies.
+The purpose-built festive chalets are made from wood and decorated with fairy lights to give a cozy holiday ambiance.
+Filled with craft beers, delicious foods, and handcrafted gifts and decorations, you can pick up last-minute gifts, snacks, and sample local delicacies.

-Live entertainment will keep you dancing round the stalls, keeping you warm.
-The main highlight of the market is the tree lighting ceremony which illuminates the sky when the sun goes down every evening.
+Live entertainment will keep you dancing around the stalls, keeping you warm.
+The main highlight of the market is the tree lighting ceremony which illuminates the sky with twinkling lights when the sun goes down every evening.

-Where to Stay – The Road House is a great place to unwind and socialise with like-minded people.
-There’s a shared lounge, terrace and free Wi-Fi.
+Where to Stay – The Road House is a great place to unwind and socialize with like-minded people.
+There’s a shared lounge, terrace, and free Wi-Fi.
 It is just a 12-minute walk from Old Town Square.

 5. Brussels Christmas Market

-The Brussels Christmas market and Winter Wonders Festival are quintessential Christmas.
+The Brussels Christmas Market and Winter Wonders Festival are quintessential Christmas.
 If you are going to visit just one market off this list, it’s gotta be this one!
+Plus, staying in Brussels during the holiday season is a treat in and of itself!

-Alongside 200 wooden chalets filled with traditional food, drinks and gifts, in 2021 the market is setting up a high-tech dome for 360° audio-visual performances, films, and concerts.
+Alongside 200 wooden chalets filled with traditional food, drinks, and gifts, the market has up a high-tech dome for 360° audio-visual performances, films, and concerts.
 The home of mouth-watering chocolates and waffles pulls out all the stops.

 6. Trier Christmas Market

 The Trier Christmas market is our first German mention.
-In an old medieval town, 95 wooden chalets are all adorned in an abundance of Christmas decorations.
-These mini grottos all have something tasty or beautiful to sell whether that be sweet treats, decorations, wooden toys, hot chestnuts, candles, hand-blown glass gifts or ceramics.
+In an old medieval town, 95 wooden chalets are all adorned with an abundance of Christmas decorations and twinkling lights.
+These mini grottos all have something tasty or beautiful to sell, whether that be sweet treats, decorations, wooden toys, hot chestnuts, candles, hand-blown glass gifts, or ceramics.

-Trier Christmas market is the best for families with lots of activities and the adorable puppet show in the Trier pavilion.
+Trier Christmas market is the best for families with lots of activities and an adorable puppet show in the Trier pavilion.

-Where to Stay – The Nadabei Hotel in Trier is 1km from Trier city centre.
+Where to Stay – The Nadabei Hotel in Trier is 1km from Trier city center.
 It offers free Wi-Fi, and each room includes a flat-screen TV and a private bathroom.

 7. Nuremberg Christmas Market

-As well as legendary sausages you will find typical Christmas market delights such as fine mulled wine, gifts galore and sterling entertainment.
+As well as legendary sausages you will find typical Christmas market delights such as fine hot mulled wine, gifts galore, and sterling entertainment.
 If you haven’t yet found your Christmas spirit, you are sure to find it here.

-Where to Stay – Hotel Keiml is just 9 minutes from the Nuremberg Christmas market, making it the ideal place to stay for a festive getaway.
+Where to Stay – Hotel Victoria is just 9 minutes from the Nuremberg Christmas market, making it the ideal place to stay for a festive getaway this holiday season.

 8. Dresden Christmas Market